Oak Knoll at 100

 Save the Date(s)

-From alumni gatherings to special exhibitions and fun-filled activities, we have something for everyone to enjoy.
+From alumnae/i gatherings to special exhibitions and fun-filled activities, we have something for everyone to enjoy.
 This is a once-in-a-lifetime opportunity to reconnect with old friends, make new memories, and be a part of our school’s history.

 Decades before its opening, the spirit of Oak Knoll took root in England when Cornelia Connelly founded the Society of the Holy Child Jesus.